-Over the past few years, the use of wave division multiplexing (WDM) to introduce more bandwidth on a single mode fiber (SMF) becomes very popular.
+Over the past few years, the use of wave division multiplexing (WDM) to introduce more bandwidth on a single mode fiber (SMF) has become very popular.
 To fulfill the requirement of bandwidth flexibility and operational efficiency, the optical add/drop multiplexer (OADM) was introduced to multiplex and route different channels of light into or out of a single mode fiber.
-The traditional OADM used the fixed lasers/filters for fixed wavelengths, but now it can not meet the increasing use of bandwidth, thus driving the the emergence of an improvement on fixed OADM – ROADM.
-So what is the difference between OADM and ROADM?
+The traditional OADM used the fixed lasers/filters for fixed wavelengths, but now it can not meet the increasing use of bandwidth, thus driving the emergence of an improvement on traditional fixed OADM—ROADM.
+So what is the difference between fixed OADM and ROADM?
 And what are the advantages of ROADM over fixed OADM?

 OADM is a device used in WDM networks where many wavelengths of light are transmitted on a single fiber to increase the overall bandwidth between two points.
 It was created to add/drop one or multiple CWDM/DWDM channels into a few fibers.
 Thus, the optical add/drop multiplexer can be divided into CWDM OADM and DWDM OADM according to its specified applications.
 In most cases, OADM is deployed with CWDM or DWDM MUX/DEMUX.
 Combined with MUX/DEMUX, a cost-effective 3-site point-to-point optical transmission system can be achieved.